Steve Nolan M.S.M. CD

 Administrative Assistant/Happiness Specialist

 Heather is the Administrative Assistant at DVA Clinic.
 After many years of customer service in serving and bartending, she decided to follow her passion for health care and took the practical nursing program at Algonquin College.
+Heather is registered with the College of Nurses of Ontario.
 Afterward working as a community visiting nurse, she quickly began to miss the everyday interactions with co-workers and customer service and wanted to work in an environment where it was truly about giving the best possible care.
 This is when she joined DVA Clinic.
 Heather ’s biggest hero is her grandfather, a tank man who fought in the D-Day invasion alongside his cousins.

 Tamarrah Jacobs, B.Sc.HKin, M.ScPT, PT